+The course is a 2-year part-time course with classes running one session a week, daytime or evening.
 Our education and training diploma is a nationally recognised qualification for teaching in the lifelong learning sector.
 The course will enable you to become an adult education teacher, as well as progress to further study.

 The diploma is taught at Halesowen College and has an excellent track record for trainee employment.
 It is a creative, vibrant and inclusive partnership which provides a stimulating and professional environment for your learning.

 Please note: You will need to have access to 100 hours teaching practice.
 This can be full-time, part-time, paid or voluntary.